 - Join an Old Pueblo Brew Tour and taste local craft beers

 - Explore the cave systems at Colossal Cave Mountain Park

 Places to Stay Near Saguaro National Park

-The closest camping near Saguaro National Park is Gilbert Ray Campground.
+The closest camping near Saguaro National Park West is Gilbert Ray Campground.
 It’s just a short distance from the west district visitor center.
 This campsite accepts tent campers as well as RVs.
 The campground can get busy in the winter months but it’s quite large so there should be a nice space for everyone, however reservations are not accepted.
 If you can, try to get a spot on the edge closer to the mountains for the loveliest views.
 There is a 7-day limit and the fees are currently $10/night for tents and $20 for RVs.

 - Justin’s Diamond J RV Park is close to Saguaro National Park west